 Certain of our foreign revenue is denominated in currencies of the countries and territories where we sell our products outside of the United States.
 Similarly, certain of our foreign operating expenses are denominated in the currencies of the countries and territories in which our third-party vendors are located.
-For example, to acquire the supply of raw materials or commodities such as wool that we expect to require for our business, we may enter into long-term contracts with pricing denominated in currencies other than the U.S. dollar.
+For example, to acquire the supply of raw materials or commodities such as wool that we expect to require for our business, we may enter into longterm contracts with pricing denominated in currencies other than the U.S. dollar.
 Accordingly, changes in the value of foreign currencies relative to the U.S. dollar can affect our net revenue and results of operations.
 As a result of such foreign currency exchange rate fluctuations, it could be more difficult to detect underlying trends in our business and results of operations.
 In addition, to the extent that fluctuations in currency exchange rates cause our results of operations to differ from our expectations or the expectations of our investors, the trading price of our Class A common stock could be lowered.
 We do not currently maintain a program to hedge transactional exposures in foreign currencies.
-However, in the future, we may use derivative instruments, such as foreign currency forward and option contracts, to hedge certain exposures to fluctuations in foreign currency exchange rates over the limited time the hedges are in place and may introduce additional risks if we are unable to structure effective hedges with such instruments.
+However, in the future, we may use derivative instruments, such as foreign currency forward and option contracts, to hedge certain exposures to fluctuations in foreign currency exchange rates.
+The use of such hedging activities may not offset any or more than a portion of the adverse financial effects of unfavorable movements in foreign exchange rates over the limited time the hedges are in place and may introduce additional risks if we are unable to structure effective hedges with such instruments.